base-org/web/apps/base-docs/docs/tools/basenames-faq.md

 ### 1. What are Basenames?

-[Basenames](https://base.org/names) are a core onchain building block that enable builders to establish their identity on Base by registering human-readable names for their wallet address(es).
+[Basenames](https://base.org/names) are a core onchain building block that enables builders to establish their identity on Base by registering human-readable names for their wallet address(es).
 They are fully onchain, built on the same technology powering ENS names and deployed on Base.
 These human-readable names can be used when connecting to onchain apps, and sending and receiving on Base and any other EVM chain.
 Get your Basename at [base.org/names](https://base.org/names).

 ### 2. What are the Basename registration fees?